cristynhoward/cristynhoward.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Cristyn Howard, and I'm a Canadian citizen, a software engineer, and an academic studying statistics and computing at the University of Toronto.
+<p>My name is Cristyn Howard, and I'm a Canadian citizen, a British national, a software engineer, and an academic studying statistics and computing at the University of Toronto.
 I'm also a nature-lover, a patron of the arts, and a community volunteer.</p>

+<p>Presently, I'm interrupting my studies for the 2018/2019 academic year to work as a Software Developer for an undisclosed transnational fintech corporation.</p>

 <p>As a junior engineer in the early stages of my career, I am on the lookout for future opportunities to put my skills to use.
 I thrive when working with teams who share my work ethic, collaborative mindset, and commitment to supporting diversity and inclusion in the tech community.
 If you think I might be a good fit for an opportunity with your organization, I encourage you to get in touch!</p>